lolyhop/bigdata-final-project/output/report.md

 3. **Provide clear portfolio-level analytics for stakeholders.**

 The third objective is to help managers and analysts understand overall portfolio quality, default patterns, and changes over time.
 In practice, this means building a reproducible pipeline that produces reliable metrics and dashboard-ready outputs.
-This idea is consistent with the principles of the[Basel Committee on Banking Supervision (BCBS 239)](https://www.bis.org/publ/bcbs239.pdf), which emphasize that financial institutions should have accurate risk data and clear internal risk reporting to support better decision-making.
+This idea is consistent with the principles of the [Basel Committee on Banking Supervision (BCBS 239)](https://www.bis.org/publ/bcbs239.pdf), which emphasize that financial institutions should have accurate risk data and clear internal risk reporting to support better decision-making.

 All three objectives are addressed through the binary classification pipeline described in the following sections.